One of the quotes that have actually changed the way I see the world is the following:

 “An amateur practices until they can play it correctly, a professional practices until they can’t play it incorrectly.”

 While this may seem intuitive, we often forget that principle and do the same thing that the amateur does.
 Personally, this is exactly how I used to study during college.
 I’d study the material to the point that I could solve a few problems correctly, and then stop.
-It’s no surprise that I often found myself unable to perform well when actually taking the exam on the particular subject.
+It’s no surprise that I often found myself unable to perform well when actually taking the exam on a particular subject.

 We’ve all been there.
 What you need to do to change the way things play out, is to actually keep on practicing until you can’t get it wrong, the same way that a martial artist keeps practicing the most basic movements forever.
 And, to top things off, a recent study suggests that going even further is actually a shortcut that helps you lock in learning.
 This process is called overlearning.